 Zimtsterne were among my favourite biscuits, so they are on the baking list every December.
 Here is the recipe:

 Zimtsterne (cinnamon stars)

 Level of difficulty: Fiendish.

-Warning: Do not try if you suffer from high blood pressure or anger management problems.
+Warning: Do not try if you suffer from high blood pressure.
 NOT suitable for making with small children helping.
 Can be a good bonding exercise with teens, as they’ll probably do a better job than you (mine certainly did).

 a few drops of lemon juice

 2 teaspoons cinnamon

 300g almond or hazelnut meal (or mixed)

 Instructions: Beat eggwhites with an electric mixer until you think your hands are going to drop off (about 5 minutes).
 They must be very, very stiff.
 Add a few drops of lemon juice and, one spoonful at a time, the sieved icing sugar, while continuing to beat the living daylights out of the eggwhites.
 Continue to beat for about 5 – 10 minutes, twice as long if you’re silly enough to use handbeaters.
 Warning to handbeater-users – you’re either very strong, or you hands will actually have dropped off by now.
 Motivate yourself by imagining the eggwhites are that ex who broke up with you via text-message, an obnoxious boss, or a particularly annoying client.

 Put 4 tablespoons of the mix aside in a mug.
 DO NOT FORGET!